-- If in the short program, the skater falls during the traveling of a spin, it will be considered as an attempt of a Solo or of a Combo and not penalization will be applied.
-Of course, if a sit spin is not even attempted the penalization of missing element of 1.0 will be applied. - In the long program, if there is no solo spin but two (2) combo spins, the second combo will be given no value and the penalization of missing element will be applied. - If in a short program, a skater falls on the first jump of the combo, it will be considered an attempt so no penalization for missing element will be applied.
-Nevertheless, if the skater has already performed the others jumps elements, the jump performed will be given a "".
+- If the skater falls during the entry of a spin, it will be considered as an attempt of a Solo or of a Combo and no penalization will be applied.
+Of course, if a sit spin is not even attempted the penalization of missing element of 1.0 will be applied. - In the long program, if there is no solo spin but two (2) combo spins, the second combo will be starred out and given no value and the penalization of missing element will be applied. - If in a short program, a skater falls on the first jump of the combo, it will be considered an attempt so no penalization for missing element will be applied.
+Nevertheless, the call will be in a Solo Jump group and if the skater has already performed the maximum number of solo jumps, the jump performed in excess will be given a "".